bolek42/bolek42.github.io/ctf/2017-GoogleCTF/inst_prof/README.md

     return leak
 ```

-As r12 holds the start timestamp, the returned runtime can be artificialy increased depending on r14.
+As r12 holds the start timestamp, the returned runtime can be artificially increased depending on r14.
-The time difference between 0 and 1 bits is roughly factor 2.
+The time difference between the bits 0 and 1 is roughly factor 2.
-Even though, as we only use one attempt to read a bit (without averagig) to reduce the toal runtime, this attemp of leaking fails sometimes.
+Even though, as we only use one attempt to read a bit (without averaging) to reduce the total runtime, this attempt of leaking fails sometimes.

 ## Writing to Stack
-To prepare a ropchain, we need to write arbitrary data to Stack.
+To prepare a ROP chain, we need to write arbitrary data to Stack.
 The address we want to write to is stored in r15.
 ```python
 def write_buff(what):